-In 2014 the US National Park Service (NPS) office for the Southern Campaign of the American Revolution began a concentrated effort to develop trail master plans for manageable planning sections along the 272-mile historic route of the Overmountain Victory National Historic Trail (OVNHT).
-The first seven plans that were completed encompassed planning areas located in North and South Carolina: 1) Lake James to Morganton; 2) Lenoir to Morganton; 3) Elkin to the W. Kerr Scott Reservoir; 4) Chesnee to Kings Mountain National Military Park, 5) Abingdon to Elizabethton; 6) Spruce Pine to Lake James; and 7) Rutherfordton to Chesnee.
+In 2014 the US National Park Service (NPS) began a concentrated effort to develop trail master plans for manageable planning sections along the 272-mile historic route of the Overmountain Victory National Historic Trail (OVNHT).
+The first seven plans that were completed encompassed planning areas located in North and South Carolina: 1) Lake James to Morganton; 2) Lenoir to Morganton; 3) Elkin to the W. Kerr Scott Reservoir; 4) Chesnee to Kings Mountain National Military Park, 5) Abingdon to Elizabethton; 6) Spruce Pine to Lake James; 7) Rutherfordton to Chesnee.
 These plans were funded through a cost-share program between the NPS, local governments, and non-profit trail organizations.
 NPS leadership determined the planning process associated with these plans to be effective.
 The NPS is now working to develop master plans for the entire trail corridor.

 Master plan is currently underway for Morganton to Rutherfordton, North Carolina